Suspect in Denver shootings wrote books previewing attacks

 In his second novel, which also features a character named Lyndon, McClay names Alicia Cardenas as a victim.
 The book also mentions the tattoo shop she owned, Sol Tribe.

-Cardenas, a 44-year-old tattoo artist, was among his first victims in Monday's rampage.
-She was killed at her tattoo shop, along with another woman, Alyssa Gunn, 35, on Monday.
+Alicia Cardenas, a 44-year-old tattoo artist, was among his first victims in Monday's rampage.
+She was killed at her tattoo shop, along with another woman, Alyssa Gunn, 35.
 A man who was also wounded there is expected to survive, police said.
 He was identified by friends and customers as Gunn’s husband, James Maldonado, a piercer there.

 That shop is less than a mile (1.6 kilometers) from a tattoo shop that McLeod was listed as the lease holder for between 2014 and 2016.
 Cardenas later took it over before moving the shop to its current spot, city records show.